lmuehleisen/inference-playground/README.md

 - **Configuration:** Adjust generation parameters like temperature, max tokens, and top-p.
 - **Session Management:** Save and load your conversation setups using Projects and Checkpoints.
 - **Code Snippets:** Generate code snippets for various languages to replicate your inference calls.
+- **Organization Billing:** Specify an organization to bill usage to for Team and Enterprise accounts.

+## Organization Billing

+For Team and Enterprise Hugging Face Hub organizations, you can centralize billing for all users by specifying an organization to bill usage to.
+This feature allows:

+- **Centralized Billing:** All inference requests can be billed to your organization instead of individual user accounts
+- **Usage Tracking:** Track inference usage across your organization from the organization's billing page
+- **Spending Controls:** Organization administrators can set spending limits and manage provider access

+### How to Use Organization Billing

+1. **In the UI:** Navigate to the settings panel and enter your organization name in the "Billing Organization" field
+2. **In Code Snippets:** Generated code examples will automatically include the billing organization parameter
+3. **API Integration:** The playground will include the `X-HF-Bill-To` header in API requests when an organization is specified

+### Requirements

+- You must be a member of a Team or Enterprise Hugging Face Hub organization
+- The organization must have billing enabled
+- You need appropriate permissions to bill usage to the organization

+For more information about organization billing, see the [Hugging Face documentation](https://huggingface.co/docs/inference-providers/pricing#billing-for-team-and-enterprise-organizations).

 We hope you find the Inference Playground useful for exploring and experimenting with language models!